-Industries are affected by a multitude of factors, both external (affecting a particular industry) and internal (affecting the specific property under appraisal).
+Industries are affected by a multitude of factors, both external (affecting a particular sector) and internal (affecting the specific property under appraisal).
 Value influencing factors unique to industrial appraisal include labor markets, rail and shipping connections, availability & cost of raw materials.

-The industrial specialty is comprised of a diverse group of manufacturers located throughout King County.
-Many of the industries are the only ones of their type within this county, Washington State, or the Pacific Northwest Region.
-The products include perishable locally distributed goods, products that remain exclusive to local markets based on lack of cost effective shipping, and products that compete in the national and international marketplaces.
+The Industrial Specialty is comprised of a diverse group of manufacturers located throughout King County.
+Many industries are the only ones of their type within this county, Washington State, or the Pacific Northwest Region.
+The products include perishable locally distributed goods, products that remain exclusive to local markets based on lack of cost-effective shipping, and products that compete in the national and international marketplaces.

-The industrial sector output has grown more slowly than the overall economy in recent decades, as imports have met a growing share of demand for industrial goods; whereas, the service sector has become a larger share of the gross domestic product.
+The industrial sector output has grown more slowly than the overall economy in recent decades, as imports have met a growing share of demand for industrial goods.
+The service sector has become a larger share of the gross domestic product.

-Manufacturing plays a major role in the U.S. economy as the fourth largest employer.
-The jobs generated by manufacturers are a critical component to the local economy since most provide a living wage and career opportunities.
-In fact, within Seattle alone there are 106,000 jobs devoted to manufacturing.
-If all of these workers were gathered in one place, they would constitute the sixth largest city in the State of Washington.
+Manufacturing plays a significant role in the U.S. economy as the fourth largest employer.
+Moreover, the jobs generated by manufacturers are a critical component of the local economy since most provide a living wage and career opportunities.
+In fact, within Seattle alone, there are 106,000 jobs devoted to manufacturing.
+If all manufacturing workers gathered in one place, they would constitute the sixth-largest city in the State of Washington.